Young man arrives at the hospital with strong sinusitis and needs to have part of his skull removed

 The young woman says she undergoes speech therapy and physical therapy to regain lost skills.

-Today, in addition to participating in trends on the social network, Natasha uses the visibility she has gained to show her day to day life and how it has been the experience of arriving at the hospital with a common sinusitis and needing such an invasive surgery.
+Today, in addition to participating in trends on the social network, Natasha uses the visibility she has gained to show her day to day life and what it has been like to arrive at the hospital with a common sinusitis and need such an invasive surgery.

-@natasha_gunther This is the story on how I lost half my skull 😌 (don’t worry I’ll get it back soon) #tbi #traumaticbraininjury #brainsurgery #braininjury #sinusinfection #sinussurgery #sinuses #brain #craniotomy #craniectomy #skullremoval # stanford #speechtherapy #hospitallife #skull #badluck #viral #fyp #surgery #surgerycheck #surgeryrecovery #tbisurvivor #tbiawareness #fyp ♬ original sound – Natasha Alyena Gunther